realSynced/finalportfolio/README.md

 # **Hello There 👋.
 Welcome to my Portfolio.**
-### A server room of creations and ideas sparked by me, or made in collaboration with others.
 ---
 ## Check it out...
 #### While looking through this repo, and others on my account you'll notice I have more than 2 portfolios.